joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ***

+## Question 8

-## 8. You have the cost of a meal at a restaurant stored in a variable mealCost of type Double.
+You have the cost of a meal at a restaurant stored in a variable mealCost of type Double.
 You would like to leave a tip of a certain percentage.
 The percentage is stored in a variable tip of type Int.

 ### Print the total cost of the meal.
 ```swift